 Automated cyberthreat detection and mitigation technology that works in real time to scan for malicious traffic and block it, before it affects your network.

 Firewalls Are Not Enough to Protect Against DDOS Attacks

 Distributed Denial of Service (DDoS) attacks aim to cripple an organization’s network, servers and applications by overwhelming them with malicious traffic.
 Such attacks can severely limit your ability to function and lead to tens of thousands of dollars in lost revenue, mitigation costs and consumer trust.
 And the threat is growing.
-It is estimated that the total number of DDoS attacks will double to 15.4 million in 2023, from 7.9 million in 2018.1
+According Cisco Annual Internet Report, it is estimated that the total number of DDoS attacks will double to 15.4 million in 2023, from 7.9 million in 2018.

 Firewalls are not enough

 Many enterprises and organizations use firewalls to protect against DDoS attacks.
 Although firewalls can protect networks from a variety of security issues, they are not designed to detect and mitigate large-scale DDoS attacks.
 There are three main reasons for this.